jEsuSdA/the-perfect-desktop/README.md

 # License

-All the scripts are publised under the [GNU General Public License V3](https://www.gnu.org/licenses/gpl.html).
+All the scripts and contents are publised under the [GNU General Public License V3](https://www.gnu.org/licenses/gpl.html).